 Safety Issues & Side Effects

-In most cases there are no any side effects.
-Sometimes there may be a short-term increase in temperature and as an individual reaction of the body, but not more than 2% of cases.
+In most cases, there are no any side effects.
+Sometimes there may be a short-term increase in temperature as an individual reaction of the body, but not more than 2% of cases.
 And it passes independently and does not entail negative consequences for the patient’s health.

-Stem cell therapy does not cause any allergic and immune reactions (due to the immunoprivilege status of multipotent MMSCs).
-It is also rejection free .
+Stem cell therapy does not cause any allergic or immune reactions (due to the immune privilege status of multipotent MMSCs).
+It is also rejection free.

 At Swiss Medica, we have developed treatment programs that are selected individually for each patient depending on their personal medical needs.